AMWA-TV/is-04/docs/Controllers.md

 As explicit handling of every possible HTTP response code is not expected, Controllers MUST implement generic handling for ranges of response codes (1xx, 2xx, 3xx, 4xx and 5xx).
 However, where the RAML specification of an API specifies explicit response codes the Controller SHOULD handle these cases explicitly.

-For Controllers performing GET and HEAD requests, using these methods SHOULD correctly handle a 301 (Moved Permanently) response.
+For Controllers performing `GET` and `HEAD` requests, using these methods SHOULD correctly handle a `301` (Moved Permanently) response.

 When a 301 is supported, the Controller MUST follow the redirect in order to retrieve the required response payload.

 If a Controller receives a HTTP 500 response code from the API, a failure has occurred.
-The Controller SHOULD display the content of the response’s error field to the user if possible, and indicate that the Resource may be in an unknown state.
+The Controller SHOULD display the content of the responseâ€™s error field to the user if possible, and indicate that the Resource may be in an unknown state.
 The Controller SHOULD also refresh the endpoints of the relevant Resources to ensure the Controller is accurately reflecting the current state of the API.

 ## Registry Service Discovery